QUEEN + Adam Lambert - Live Around The World 2?

 - 2014/2015 - BBC New Years Eve concert "QUEEN + Adam Lambert Rock Big Ben Live" was broadcast live on TV, but no footage from it was ever used for other purposes.
 It contained mainly the hits, so it is of lesser interest when looking for deeper cuts.

-- 2015 - Sheffield - a tour concert was filmed by Eagle Rock Entertainment for potential DVD release, but remained unused because the audience was too noisy for Adam's taste.
+- 2015 - Sheffield - a tour concert was filmed by Eagle Rock Entertainment for a potential DVD release, but remained unused because the audience was too noisy for Adam's taste.

 - 2015 - Rock In Rio in Rio De Janeiro, Brazil was filmed professionally and broadcast online.
 No content was used on the live album.